smallwins/blog.begin.com/src/views/posts/2018-02-16-build-an-infinitely-scalable-slack-app-part-2-prepping-for-distribution-in-the-slack-app.md

 ---
-title: Build an infinitely scalable* Slack app, part 2:prepping for distribution in the Slack App Directory
+title: 'Build an infinitely scalable* Slack app, part 2: prepping for distribution in the Slack App Directory'
 image: 'image.png'
 category: uncategorized
 description: In part 1 of this series, we used Architect to provision the infrastructure needed to build a (theoretically) infinitely scalable serverless Slack app.